Updated October 2021

-Welcome the the industry’s most popular definitive guide on sales enablement.
+Welcome to the industry’s most popular definitive guide on sales enablement.
 This guide provides a wealth of best practices, examples, reports, and online resources.
 Consider this your go-to resource as you design and deploy an effective sales enablement strategy for your business.

 Let’s start by answering these six basic questions: